nilhouses/LP-FIB/README.md

 ## Contents

-- `TreballDirigit.pdf`: Project that briefly documents some Java characteristics
+- `TreballDirigit.pdf`: Project that briefly documents some of Java's characteristics.
-- `MiniScheme`: [Scheme](https://www.scheme.org/) interpreter coded in Python using Antlr4 grammar, its README explains further.
+- `MiniScheme`: [Scheme](https://www.scheme.org/) interpreter implemented in Python using an ANTLR4 grammar.
+See its README for details.
-- `LAB`: Haskell, Python and Antlr exercises from the [Jutge](https://jutge.org/) webpage.
+- `LAB`: Exercises in Haskell, Python, and ANTLR from the Jutge online judge platform.

 ## Requirements